pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--august-8-2020.md

 12\.30 - 13.00 Walk-in

 13\.00 - 14.00 What is a story?
-How to build a story from scratch to publication
+Building a story from scratch to publication

 14\.00 - 15.00 Technical aspects & gear (digital & film)

 15:00 - 16:00 Post production

+16:00 - 16:30 Finding your own voice as an artist

-16:00 - 16:30 Social Media & building your personal brand as a photographer&nbsp;
+16:30 - 17:00 Social Media & building your personal brand as a photographer&nbsp;

-16:30 - 17:30 Vegetarian dinner&nbsp;
+17:00 - 17:30 Vegetarian dinner&nbsp;

 17:30 - 21:30 Shooting on the streets of Amsterdam